See Terminology for an explanation of supply chain model.

 A source integrity threat is a potential for an adversary to introduce a change to the source code that does not reflect the intent of the software producer.
-This includes the threat of an authorized developer introducing an unauthorized change—in other words, an insider threat.
+This includes the threat of an authorized individual introducing an unauthorized change—in other words, an insider threat.

 (A) Submit unauthorized change